BobbySchell/Joint-Association-of-Genetic-Risk-with-Incident-CAD-and-Accelerometer-Measured-PA/ReadMe.md

-Workflow and analysis code for SSM-Population Health paper "Does educational attainment modify the causal relationship between adiposity and cardiovascular disease?
-A Mendelian randomization study"
+Workflow and analysis code for "Joint Association of Genetic Risk and Accelerometer-Measured Physical Activity with Incident Coronary Artery Disease in the UK Biobank Cohort"
 ------------

 __Authors:__ Robert C. Schell,